-- 1. If a student has a grievance against a teacher, the student should first speak to the particular teacher concerning the matter.
-If no satisfactory agreement is reached, he should take the matter to the Academic Dean (Matt.
-18:15-17). - 2.
+If a student has a grievance against a teacher, the student should first speak to the particular teacher concerning the matter.
+If no satisfactory agreement is reached, he should take the matter to the Vice President for Academic Affairs.

 If a student has a grievance against another student, he should try to settle the matter privately.
-If this cannot be done, the student may take the complaint to the resident staff. - If a student has a grievance against the College, he has his elected class or student officers to represent him to the administration, but he is also free to voice his own grievance to the proper Administrator.
+If this cannot be done, the student may take the complaint to the Dean of Students.

+3. If a student has a grievance against the College, he has his elected class or student officers to represent him to the administration, but he is also free to voice his own grievance to the proper Administrator.